betheden/hebrew-grammar/content/stem_hithpolel.rst

 consult a dictionary or lexicon for the precise nuance of any verb in the Nithpael stem.

-NOTE: The Hithpolel stem conjugates exactly like the Polel stem, but with the reflexive prefix (הִתְ) added.
+.. note:: The Hithpolel stem conjugates exactly like the Polel stem, but
+          with the reflexive prefix (הִתְ) added.

 Form
 ----